claws/aioprometheus/README.rst

 is to expose the metrics to a collector.

 Creating a new metric is easy.
 First, import the appropriate metric from aioprometheus.
-In the example below its a Counter metric.
+In the example below it's a Counter metric.
 Next, instantiate the metric with a name and a help string.
-Finally, update the metric, which in this case is an increment.
+Finally, update the metric when an event occurs.
+In this case the counter is incremented.

 .. code-block:: python